christopher5106/christopher5106.github.io/_drafts/2017-02-24-google-perspective-api-the-dangerous-path-toward-mind-control.markdown

 After a while, I have also discovered lots of negativity and a lack of openmindness in these people who speak every day about how others are toxic to them: the paradox of their positivness.

+Selecting people on the personality traits is an indirect way to impose **mind control** in work environments.

 *Toxic* is a word symptomatic of today's world.
 Let's see a bit more what is toxic or not toxic for Perspective API.